About

 Director of Operations and Executive Assistant

-Roseanne Sark brings over two decades of experience in health policy, program development, and community service to her role as Director of Operations and Executive Assistant to her role with the PEI ORC.
+Roseanne Sark brings over two decades of experience in health policy, program development, and community service to her role as Director of Operations and Executive Assistant of the PEI ORC.
 Since becoming the Office’s first staff member in 2023, Roseanne has played an integral role in providing operational leadership, overseeing policy and governance coordination, and organizational planning to support the Regional Chief’s vision.
 She’s also responsible for coordinating the Office’s AFN committee appointees and preparing for the AFN national assemblies to ensure PEI has a voice at key governance discussions.

 Previously, Roseanne served as Director of Health at the Mi’kmaq Confederacy of PEI.
 In this integral role, she championed community-driven health initiatives and advocated for PEI’s First Nations.
 She also loved sharing her passion for the Living Medicine Wheel, a facilitation exercise she conducted under the health program.
 It proved so popular that Roseanne began empowering others to facilitate this exercise in their own communities.